-Together with Gaia Trust, GEN has developed the Hildur Jackson Award, a €3,000 annual prize that aims to support and honour projects around the world that are demonstrating regenerative best-practises in all dimensions of sustainability.
+Together with Gaia Trust, GEN developed the Hildur Jackson Award, a €3,000 annual prize that supports and honours projects around the world that demonstrate regenerative best-practices in all dimensions of sustainability.

-The Prize is awarded to those who bring the most impactful inspiration about ecovillages/ecovillage lifestyles into a broad audience.
+The prize is awarded to projects bringing the most impactful inspiration about ecovillages/ecovillage lifestyles to a broad audience.

 HOW TO APPLY

 Projects (or people) can nominate themselves or others, by uploading a project in the Ecovillage Map, as well as filling in the application form:

 Our Jury will meet and choose from a shortlist and winners will be informed during the first week of October.
 For more information, contact GEN’s Communications Director.